SethMMorton/natsort/docs/source/locale_issues.rst

 Being Locale-Aware Means Both Numbers and Non-Numbers
 -----------------------------------------------------

-In addition modifying how characters are sorted, ``ns.LOCALE`` will take into account locale-dependent thousands separators (and locale-dependent decimal separators if ``ns.FLOAT`` is enabled).
+In addition to modifying how characters are sorted, ``ns.LOCALE`` will take into account locale-dependent thousands separators (and locale-dependent decimal separators if ``ns.FLOAT`` is enabled).
 This means that if you are in a locale that uses commas as the thousands separator, a number like